-The program is essentially the “wish list” of the elements that are to be included in your project; a free-form swimming pool, a natural pond, a shaded sculpture garden, a sundeck, a built in barbecue, and a tennis court are all examples of program items.
-Budget expectations are discussed and set in this phase.
+The design program is essentially the “wish list” of the elements that are to be included in your project; a free-form swimming pool, an outdoor kitchen, a private courtyard, a screened porch, a sundeck, and a tennis court are all examples of program items.
+Design styles and budget expectations are discussed and set in this phase.

 Master Planning and Schematic Design